Lincoln Mark series: Continental branding

-For the 1986 model year, Ford Motor Company clarified confusion over the branding of the Continental and Mark series, renaming the Continental Mark VII as the Lincoln Mark VII.
+For the 1986 model year, Ford Motor Company clarified confusion over the branding of the Continental Mark series, renaming the Continental Mark VII as the Lincoln Mark VII.
 Along with the change in marketing, the revision was also made to the VIN of the model line, with both the Mark VII and Continental sedan assigned the 1LN manufacturer code of Lincoln.
 For the first time, the Lincoln nameplate appeared on a Mark series vehicle.

 In contrast to its predecessors, the 1993–1998 Lincoln Mark VIII never used Continental as a marque or model name.

 Continental star

 Following the closure of the Continental Division and its integration into Lincoln-Mercury, Lincoln adopted the four-point "Continental Star" emblem of the Mark II.
 Since 1958, the emblem (in various forms) has remained in use on both the Mark series and Lincoln vehicles.

 Further use of name

 MK9, MKR, and Mark X concept cars

 In the early 2000s, Lincoln produced two personal-luxury concept cars using the Mark Series name.
 The two-door MK9 (pronounced "Mark Nine") debuted at the 2001 New York International Auto Show.
 Intended to explore the Mark Series past the discontinued Mark VIII, the MK9 was a two-door sedan with rear-wheel drive and a DOHC V8 engine The styling of the MK9 influenced several later concepts, including the 2002 Continental concept and the 2003 Navicross.

 The use of letters to identify different models began during Ford's acquisition of British luxury marques Jaguar, Aston Martin, and to a lesser extent Swedish marque Volvo in the Premier Automotive Group.
 Letters were used to identify the Jaguar XJ, the Jaguar XK8, the Aston Martin DB7, and the Volvo S60 and Volvo XC70.

 In 2004, the last car to use the Mark Series name debuted at the Detroit Auto Show.
 The Mark X ("Mark Ten") was a two-seat convertible; a first for the Mark Series.
 Mechanically based on the 2002–2005 Ford Thunderbird, the Mark X added a power-folding retractable hardtop.
 Although its Thunderbird origins were apparent above the window line, much of the Mark X was restyled for a contemporary and modern appearance (rather than the retro styling seen on its Ford stablemate).

 In a break from Mark Series tradition, the Continental spare-tire hump on the decklid was left out of the design of the two concept cars.

 Another concept car was introduced in 2007, called the Lincoln MKR.
 It was a premium four door fastback sedan based on the Ford Mustang platform which influenced the design themes of production Lincolns for a number of years.